PRECIOUS-Gold rises on Fed rate cut bets, weak euro zone data

 Futures remain 100% priced for a rate cut of 25 basis points from the Fed and imply an 18% chance of 50 basis points.

-Bullion also largely ignored a robust dollar, which held close to a seven week peak against key rivals.
+Bullion also largely ignored a robust dollar, which held close to a seven-week peak against key rivals.

-Gold priced in euros gained to hold near a 6-1/2 year high scaled last week, after weak euro zone data kindled expectations for aggressive monetary policy easing by the European Central Bank when it meets on Thursday.
+Gold priced in euros rose close to a 6-1/2 year high scaled last week, after weak euro zone data kindled expectations for aggressive monetary policy easing by the European Central Bank when it meets on Thursday.

 The euro zone purchasing managers’ index (PMI), considered a good guide to economic health, dropped to 51.5 this month from 52.2 in June, missing the median expectation in a Reuters poll for 52.1.

-Gold gained on some safe-haven bets following the PMI number out of Europe, David Meger, director of metals trading at High Ridge Futures said.
+Gold gained on safe-haven bets following the PMI number out of Europe, David Meger, director of metals trading at High Ridge Futures, said.

-Apart from expectations for dovish central bank policy globally, bullion is also being supported by tensions between the U.S. and Iran and an ongoing trade war, Meger added.
+Apart from expectations for dovish central bank policy globally, bullion is also being supported by U.S.-Iran tensions and ongoing trade war, Meger added.

 A U.S. Navy ship took defensive action against a second Iranian drone in the Strait of Hormuz last week, but did not see the drone go into the water, the U.S. military said on Tuesday.

-“Silver is living up to its reputation of being volatile ... retail and institutional investors are looking into silver ETFs, indicating it is in demand again,” said Quantitative Commodity Research analyst Peter Fertig.
+“Silver is living up to its reputation of being volatile. ...
+Retail and institutional investors are looking into silver ETFs, indicating it is in demand again,” said Quantitative Commodity Research analyst Peter Fertig.

-Silver ETFs tracked by Reuters have risen to record levels at 666.2 million ounces.
+Silver ETFs tracked by Reuters have risen to record levels, at 666.2 million ounces.

-Additional reporting by Nallur Sethuraman and Karthika Suresh Namboothiri in Bengaluru Editing by Susan Thomas and Chris Reese
+Additional reporting by Nallur Sethuraman and Karthika Suresh Namboothiri in Bengaluru; editing by Susan Thomas, Chris Reese and Richard Chang